-He was "in the middle of the fight and we are starting to take heavy grenades. ...
-An RPG has gone off on the side of the wall, and he gives me the needle decompression," said Gutierrez.
+Gutierrez said he was "in the middle of the fight and we are starting to take heavy grenades. ...
+An RPG has gone off on the side of the wall, and he gives me the needle decompression."

 Seconds later, he was back on the radio.
-He called off the Hellfire strike and requested the F-16s conduct a show of force.
+He called off the Hellfire strike and requested that the F-16s conduct a show of force.